What are stocks and why invest?

 Our US stocks are available exclusively to our Stocks & Shares ISA customers.
-Open one today to start buying shares in your favourite US companies!

-Fractional shares are just that – a fraction of a whole company share.
+A share is a single unit of a company's stock.
+A fractional share is a fraction of a whole company share.
 So, if a company’s share price is currently £100, but you only have £20 to invest, you could buy a fifth of a share.

 This makes even the most expensive stocks in the world accessible to everyone.

-Introducing a new way to invest in the biggest US companies.
-With Weekly Stocks you’ll invest a set amount of money every week into a collection of your favourite companies.
+Invest a set amount of money every week into a collection of your favourite companies.

-Don’t worry if you can’t afford a full share, fractional shares make even the most expensive stocks in the world accessible.
 You’ll be investing in stocks regularly over time, and you’ll buy when prices are high, low and everything in between.
 This helps you to ride out the ups and downs of the market.

 Invest a lump sum when it suits you.

-Investing with a one-off buy means that you won’t benefit from the stock’s average price.
+Remember, investing with a one-off buy means that you won’t benefit from the stock’s average price.
 As a result, you won’t be able to ride out the ups and downs of the market as effectively as you would with regular weekly investing.

 Amazon is the world’s largest e-commerce company.